 This event is made possible by generous funding from the Esther Ting Foundation.

 For more information, contact Charlene Margot, M-A Parent Education Series, Program Director, at email@example.com or 650.868.0590.

 This event is intended for SUHSD parents, students, faculty/staff, and community members.

 Spanish interpretation will be available.

 M-A Parent Education Series

-M-A Parent Education Series events are FREE and open to the community, sponsored by the M-A PTA and the Sequoia Healthcare District.
+M-A Parent Education Series events are free and open to parents, students, faculty/staff, and community members.
+Events are sponsored by the M-A PTA, the Sequoia Healthcare District, and the Sequoia Union High School District.